Research history of Mosasaurus: M. lemonnieri

-M. lemonnieris reintroduction to science and formal description in 1889 by Dollo was based on a fairly-complete skull (IRSNB R28) recovered from a phosphate quarry owned by the Solvay S.A. company in the Ciply Basin of Belgium.
-The skull was one of many fossils donated to the Museum of Natural Sciences (IRSNB) by Alfred Lemonnier, the director of the quarry; as such, Dollo named the species in his honor.
+The fourth species, M. lemonnieri, was described in 1889 by Dollo on the basis of a relatively complete skull recovered from a phosphate quarry owned by the Solvay S.A. company in the Ciply Basin of Belgium.
+This skull, since numbered as IRSNB R28, was one of many fossils donated to the Museum of Natural Sciences (IRSNB) by Alfred Lemonnier, the director of the quarry; as such, Dollo named the species in his honor.
 In subsequent years, further mining of the quarry yielded additional well-preserved fossils of the species, some of which were described by Dollo in later papers.
 These fossils include multiple partial skeletons, nearly enough to represent M. lemonnieris entire skeleton.
-Despite being the most anatomically well-represented among the genus, the species was largely ignored by scientific literature.
+Despite being one of the most anatomically well-represented among the genus, the species was largely ignored by scientific literature.
 Paleontologist Theagarten Lingham-Soliar suggested two reasons for such neglect.
-The first reason was that M. lemonnieri fossils were endemic to Belgium and the Netherlands; these areas, despite the famous discovery of the M. hoffmannii holotype, have generally not attracted the attention of mosasaur paleontologists.
+The first reason was that M. lemonnieri fossils are mainly reported to Belgium and the Netherlands; these areas, despite the famous discovery of the M. hoffmannii holotype, have generally not attracted the attention of mosasaur paleontologists.
 The second reason was that M. lemonnieri was overshadowed by its more famous and history-rich congeneric M. hoffmannii.M. lemonnieri was historically a controversial taxon, and some have argued that it is synonymous with other species.
-In 1967, Dale Russell argued that differences between the fossils of M. lemonnieri and M. conodon were too minor to support species-level separation; per the principle of priority, Russell designated M. lemonnieri as a junior synonym of M. conodon.
+In 1967, Russell argued that differences between the fossils of M. lemonnieri and M. conodon were too minor to support species-level separation; per the principle of priority, Russell designated M. lemonnieri as a junior synonym of M. conodon.
 In a study published in 2000, Lingham-Soliar refuted Russell's classification through a comprehensive examination of IRSNB's specimens, identifying significant differences in skull morphology.
 However, he declared that better studies of M. conodon would be needed to settle the issue of synonymy.
-Such a study was done in a 2014 paper by Ikejiri and Lucas, who both examined the skull of M. conodon in detail and also argued that M. conodon and M. lemonnieri are distinct species.
+Such a study was done in a 2015 paper by Ikejiri and Lucas, who both examined the skull of M. conodon in detail and also argued that M. conodon and M. lemonnieri are distinct species.
 Alternatively, paleontologists Eric Mulder, Dirk Cornelissen, and Louis Verding suggested in a 2004 discussion that M. lemonnieri could actually be juvenile representatives of M. hoffmannii.
 This was justified by the argument that differences between the two species can only be observable in "ideal cases", and that these differences could be explained by age-based variation.
 However, there are still some differences such as the exclusive presence of fluting in M. lemonnieri teeth that might indicate the two species being distinct.
 It has been expressed that better studies are still needed for more conclusive evidence of synonymy.